manhcuong02/Pytorch-Age-Estimation/README.md

  <img src="Images/dataset-card.png" width="400">
 </p>

-This repository represents a deep learning project aimed at estimating age and predicting gender using the [UTKFace dataset](https://www.kaggle.com/datasets/jangedoo/utkface-new?select=UTKFace)available on Kaggle along with [MTCNN](https://github.com/timesler/facenet-pytorch) (Multi-task Cascaded Convolutional Networks) for face detection.
+This repository represents a deep learning project aimed at estimating age and predicting gender using the [UTKFace dataset](https://www.kaggle.com/datasets/jangedoo/utkface-new?select=UTKFace) available on Kaggle along with [MTCNN](https://github.com/timesler/facenet-pytorch) (Multi-task Cascaded Convolutional Networks) for face detection.
 The primary objective of this project is to accurately predict the age and gender of individuals depicted in images in the best case scenario.

 ## Project Components
 This project comprises two main sections: "Facenet" and "AgeNet" (custom names).